 To the seeker of truth, the question of the “hereafter” may be the most rewarding of all fields of inquiry.
 And the topic isn't merely relevant to the future — an encounter with definitive proof of the afterlife can be profoundly transformative in the here and now.

 Human history universally reports the survival of consciousness after physical death, recent scientific studies support the hypothesis, anecdotal evidence abounds; yet many people, for various reasons, prefer to avoid the topic altogether.

 The most meaningful spirit communications for you, then, might be those you've received yourself.
-But much can be learned from past efforts of gifted mediums, and so presented here are some of singular interest: a collection of automatic writings received in the early 1900’s by an attorney named James Padgett — a number claiming to be from Jesus of Nazareth, intended to correct the record of his life and teachings.
+But much can be learned from the efforts of gifted mediums, and so presented here are some of particular interest: a collection of automatic writings received in the early 1900’s by an attorney named James Padgett, a number claiming to be from Jesus of Nazareth, intended to correct the record of his life and teachings.

 Were Jesus and Padgett successful in their communication attempts?
-In our opinion, to a degree, yes.
-But these writings can’t be verified with mathematical proofs; we invite you to explore them and decide for yourself what rings true…
+Quite possibly... to a degree... yes!
+But as is often the case, Padgett’s mediumship seems to be a blend of channeling and imagining: approach it with open-minded skepticism, and decide for yourself what rings true…